Cramlington Learning Village: School redevelopment works

+The school was presented with a commemorative engraved spade to signify the start of construction on the site.
+Bowmer + Kirkland has set the full site completion date for 24 November 2028, if all work is completed on schedule.

+The new car park opened to the public on 23 February 2026.
+The old car park was closed to allow for the new 10,000m² school building to be constructed into the north of the school site.

 Facilities

 Technology

 The school has over 1500 PCs on site, with at least some in every classroom.
 Classrooms are also equipped with a teacher's PC, projector, interactive whiteboard and speakers.
 The school has its own monthly payment scheme for the provision of mobile devices to students.
 Initially, a Samsung Galaxy tablet was offered.
 From September 2014 onwards, the scheme provided Chromebooks for Year 7s, before being opened to all year groups the following year.

 The JLV TV Studio which has 2 cameras, an autocue, vision mixer, sound desk, green screen and computers.
 On the opposite side featuring two musical recording rooms, featuring a piano and electronic drum set.

 In the late 1990s, the school began to develop its own Intranet, initially hosted subject-specific pages, but later also hosting online lesson plans for staff and student access.
 It has since implemented a Frog VLE (Virtual learning environment), offering access to timetables, attendance and punctuality, home learning facilities, school notices, a cashless catering provision and reward system.
 Parents are provided with their own access to the portal with specific information for their child.

 'The Hub', a fully functional music venue, features a sound and lighting control systems and a 3D projection installation.

 Further facilities include a recording studio, with two live rooms, and a TV studio, with green screen for chroma key.
 The studios have the capability to broadcast live across the school campus.